Anudeep28/CrewAI/Outputs/tailored_resume_3.md

 ## Work Experience
 ### Crisil ltd (Lead Analyst - LA) Jan 2018 - Present
 #### Jul 2023 - Present Large Language Model Assessment Framework ( LA )
-- Together with the team, We utilized the insights gained from Deeplearning.ai and Coursera courses to construct an initial LLM (Legal Lifecycle Management) assessment framework.
+- Together with the team, We utilized the insights gained from Deeplearning.ai and Coursera courses to construct an initial LLM (Legal Lifecycle Management) assessment framework.
 - This framework was designed to evaluate the Inputs/outputs of the LLM model, which we hope to mark a significant step in the application of deep learning principles to legal assessments.
-- Our collaborative effort is laying the groundwork for further advancements in the integration of AI in legal processes.
+- Our collaborative effort is laying the groundwork for further advancements in the integration of AI in legal processes.
 #### Jul 2021 - Dec 23 Mortgage Monitoring Model Framework in AWS Spark ( SQA / LA )
 - Developed and implemented PD, EAD, and DOD frameworks in PySpark to generate a summary info file with populated monitoring metrics.